strimzi/strimzi.github.io/_posts/2018-11-15-using-vault-with-strimzi.md

 ---
 layout: post
-title:  "Using Vault PKI secrets engine as a CA with the Strimzi Kafka Operator"
+title:  "Using the Vault PKI secrets engine to generate a CA to use with the Strimzi Kafka Operator"
 date: 2018-11-15
 author: chris_vest
 ---

+Securing Kafka can be difficult.
+Securing Kafka on Kubernetes can also be diffult.
+But using Strimzi's Kafka Operator makes it easy!

+Below you will find a guide on how to use the Vault PKI secrets engine to generate an intermediate CA to use with the Strimzi Kafka Operator.

 <!--more-->